[A Psalm] of David.

 Notice the word (if).
 We must also, notice that the prayer of faith shall save the sick.

 Psalm 25:19 “Consider mine enemies; for they are many; and they hate me with cruel hatred.”

 Or “look” upon them.
 But with another kind of look.
 So as he looked through the pillar of fire upon the Egyptians, and troubled them (Exodus 14:24).
 With a look of wrath and vengeance.
 The arguments he uses are taken both from the quantity and quality of his enemies, their number and their nature.

 “For they are many”: The hearts of the people of Israel in general, being after Absalom (2 Sam.
 15:12).
 And so, the spiritual enemies of the Lord’s people are many.
 Their sins and corruptions, Satan, and his principalities and powers and the men of this world.

 They hated Jesus, so they will hate His followers.
-We like David, can say to God, consider these many enemies that surround me.
-They may hate us, but God fights our battles, and it does not make any difference how many they are.
+We, like David, can say to God, “consider these many enemies that surround me”.
+They may hate us, but God fights our battles, and it does not make any difference how many there are.
 Look at the great promise from God that David could depend on, and we can depend on, too.

 Psalms 91:7 “A thousand shall fall at thy side, and ten thousand at thy right hand; [but] it shall not come nigh thee.”

 Psalm 25:20 “O keep my soul, and deliver me: let me not be ashamed; for I put my trust in thee.”

 Or “life”, which was in danger, his enemies seeking for it.
 Wherefore he applies to God that gave it, and who had hitherto held him in it, to preserve it.
 God is the keeper of His people in a spiritual sense.
 They cannot keep themselves from sin, Satan, and the world.
 But he is able to keep them from falling, and therefore they pray to him that he would keep them.
 And they have reason to believe they shall be kept by his power, through faith, unto salvation.